kli34/Checkpoint3/README.md

 1. -- Rank the quality_of_education from the lowest to highest in the US

-For Q1, we are ranking the world rank (USA) by quality of education from lowest to highest.
-After coding, we have our top 10 school colleges presented in the graph, they
+For Q1, we are ranking the world rank (USA) based on quality of education (Ranking, not score) from highest to lowest.
+After coding, we have our top 10 colleges ordered by quality of education ASC, the lower number they have, the higher rank they've got.

 ```SQL
 SELECT world_rank,quality_of_education